afrizalhan/todo-app-typescript/README.md

 # Typescript To-do App
 This is a simple To-do App built using TypeScript.
-This app was made for learning purposes, following the tutorial on freecodecamp.
-[Tutorial Link](https://www.freecodecamp.org/news/typescript-tutorial-for-react-developers/){:target="_blank"}.
+This app was made for learning purposes, following the tutorial on freecodecamp. <a href="https://www.freecodecamp.org/news/typescript-tutorial-for-react-developers/" target="_blank">Tutorial Link</a>.

 ## Learnings
 What i've learned while building this project: